manassharma07/crysx_nn/README.md

 - [ ] Batch normalization and layer normalization
 - [ ] Dropout
 - [ ] Early stopping
-- [ ] A `predict` function that returns the output of the last layer and the loss/accuracy
 - [ ] Some metric functions, although there is no harm in using `sklearn` for that

 See the [open issues](https://github.com/manassharma07/crysx_nn/issues) for a full list of proposed features (and known issues).